utopia-os/utopia-ui/examples/README.md

 # Examples

 This examples depend on the `/dist` of the root project.
-You have to run `npm run build` in the roor project before you can run the examples.
+You have to run `npm run build` in the root project before you can run the examples.

 ## Roadmap